nichoth/mycomoon/README.md

 ## slugs

-You can use the same `customAttributeDefinitionId` string, and just replace the value in the request.
+You can use the same `customAttributeDefinitionId` string, and replace the value `stringFilter` in the request.
 This example uses the same ID with different search values.
-In the square UI, I just created a custom attribute on each item with an attribute name of `slug`, and a different attribute value for each.
+In the square UI, I created a custom attribute on each item with an attribute name of `slug`, and a different attribute value for each.
 It re-used the same attribute id.